A roadmap to reclaiming my attention and time

 - Deactivated my accounts with LinkedIn and Twitter (and subsequently deleted them in 2022).

-- Removed (proprietary) Duckduckgo as my default search engine - same as Google.
-I now use MetaGer, a search engine that is published (1) under copyleft licence (2) by a non-profit organisation - or searXNG.
+- Stopped using the proprietary search engine Duckduckgo (same as Google).
+I now use MetaGer, a search engine that is distributed freely (1) under copyleft licence (2) by a non-profit organisation

-- Buy a 2012 second-hand laptop and installed the operating system Trisquel GNU/Linux to replace my Mac.
+- Bought a 13-year-old second-hand laptop for $150 and installed the operating system Trisquel GNU/Linux to eventually replace my Mac (which I did in 2022)

 - 2021-01